-Another thing worth noting is that the shoulder strap is adjustable and it has side release buckle.
+Another thing worth noting is that the shoulder straps are adjustable and it has a side release buckle.
 You can take the bag off with one hand in a matter of seconds if the need arises, which is super convenient.

 If you’re looking for something lightweight and non-restrictive, then think about getting the Krydex Combat Pouch.
 The great thing about it is that it is worn like a vest, so it doesn’t restrict your movement at all.
 This is perfect if you need to be alert and agile, and don’t want a belt bag or a backpack getting in your way.

 But it’s only going to be a good bag for you if you’re okay with the small capacity.
 This can’t fit more than 3.5 liters of gear, which is pretty much just the bare essentials – phone, wallet, keys, and water if you’re going on a quick hike, run, or to the range.

 The Krydex pouch is made from durable 500D nylon, and it is very durable.
 It won’t get torn or ripped easily, and it even has good water resistance.
 Additionally, all the zippers on the bag are YKK, which pretty much guarantees great durability.

 This bag has two compartments with internal pockets, so you can easily organize your EDC items.
 In addition to that, a MOLLE panel covers the entire front of the pouch.
 You can attach all your bulkier items here, and have them within hand’s reach at all times.